 - 1/2 teaspoon salt

 - 1 1/2 cups plain low fat yogurt

 - 1/3 cup coconut oil melted

 - Pre-heat oven to 350 degrees and grease a bread pan with non-stick spray or butter.

-- In a medium bowl, whisk together dry ingredients: whole wheat flour, oats, flax seed meal, sugar, baking powder, baking soda, cinnamon, nutmeg and salt.
+- In a medium bowl, whisk together dry ingredients: gluten free flour, oats, flax seed meal, sugar, baking powder, baking soda, cinnamon, nutmeg and salt.